robyajo/lapeh/website/en/blog/modular-structure-guide.md

 ## Other Important Changes

 ### 1. `src/config/` Folder

 We added a dedicated folder for static application configuration.

 - `app.ts`: General configuration.
 - `cors.ts`: CORS security settings.

 ### 2. Automatic Generator: `make-module`

 Since the structure changed, the way to create new files also changed.
 We provide a new script:

 ```bash
 npm run make-module FeatureName
 ```

-This command will automatically create the `src/modules/FeatureName` folder complete with its controller and prisma template file.
+This command will automatically create the `src/modules/FeatureName` folder complete with its controller and model template file.

 ### 3. CLI Telemetry & Tracking

 We have also updated the tracking system in the admin dashboard.
 You can now see which Lapeh CLI versions are most used by the community, helping us prioritize version support.

 ## Conclusion